Apple today released a set of tools and resources to help password managers - and other applications - develop powerful passwords.

 The problem is that while password managers generate unique and strong passwords, many times these passwords are not compatible with the websites for which they are created.

-Users who encounter such errors when creating a random password often end up choosing one of their own, which is often smaller and less secure than that created by the password management application.
+Users facing such during the of a random password often end up choosing one of their own, which is often shorter and less secure than the one generated by the password manager app.

 Apple tools include lists password selection rules for many of the most popular sites today.